tberg12/ocular/README.md

 A language model to be used to assign diacritics to the transcription output.
 Default: true

 ##### Options used if evaluation should be performed during training

-* `-evalInputPath`:
+* `-evalInputDocPath`:
 When evaluation should be done during training (after each parameter update in EM), this is the path of the directory that contains the evaluation input document images.
 The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
 Default: Do not evaluate during font training.

-The following options are only relevant if a value was given to -evalInputPath.
+The following options are only relevant if a value was given to -evalInputDocPath.

 * `-evalExtractedLinesPath`:
-When using -evalInputPath, this is the path of the directory where the evaluation line-extraction images should be read/written.
+When using -evalInputDocPath, this is the path of the directory where the evaluation line-extraction images should be read/written.
 If the line files exist here, they will be used; if not, they will be extracted and then written here.
 Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
 If ignored, the document will simply be read from the original document image file, and no line images will be written.
 Default: Don't read or write line image files.

 * `-evalNumDocs`:
-When using -evalInputPath, this is the number of documents that will be evaluated on.
+When using -evalInputDocPath, this is the number of documents that will be evaluated on.
 Ignore or use 0 to use all documents.
 Default: Use all documents in the specified path.

 * `-evalFreq`:
-When using -evalInputPath, the font trainer will perform an evaluation every `evalFreq` iterations.
+When using -evalInputDocPath, the font trainer will perform an evaluation every `evalFreq` iterations.
 Default: Evaluate only after all iterations have completed.

 * `-evalBatches`:
-When using -evalInputPath, on iterations in which we run the evaluation, should the evaluation be run after each batch (in addition to after each iteration)?
+When using -evalInputDocPath, on iterations in which we run the evaluation, should the evaluation be run after each batch (in addition to after each iteration)?
 Default: false